 - Bridge Loan.
 Up to US\$7.5 million available, prior to final operating permits being in place, to fund initial development of the Moss Mine Project.
 This portion of the Macquarie Facility will be a US dollar loan and will bear interest at 11.75% per annum. - Refinancing & Development Facility.
 Up to US\$20 million available, upon final operating permits being received, to refinance the Bridge Loan with the balance available for additional development expenditures of the Moss Mine Project.
 This portion of the Macquarie Facility will be a combination of a US dollar denominated, interest bearing loan and a gold loan.
 The US dollar portion of this facility is repayable in US dollars over a 4-year repayment profile and includes a hedging requirement that is expected to be less than 9% of the Moss Mine Project's reserves and less than 5% of the Moss Mine Project's measured and indicated resources.
 It will be priced at Libor (London Interbank Offered Rate) plus 9% and may be prepaid in full.
-The gold loan portion of this facility is repayable with ounces produced at the Moss Mine Project over the same 4-year repayment profile and has an implied interest rate of 11.75% per annum. - Two series of warrants aggregating approximately 9 million warrants will be issuable in conjunction with the Bridge Facility the first (Series A warrants) will be priced at an exercise price premium of 30% to VWAP (volume-weighted average price) for the 20 days prior to the date of issue while the second series (Series B warrants) will have a fixed price of \$0.50.
+The gold loan portion of this facility is repayable with ounces produced at the Moss Mine Project over the same 4-year repayment profile and has an implied interest rate of 11.75% per annum. - Two series of warrants aggregating approximately 9 million warrants will be issuable in conjunction with the Bridge Facility - the first (Series A warrants) will be priced at an exercise price premium of 30% to VWAP (volume-weighted average price) for the 20 days prior to the date of issue while the second series (Series B warrants) will have a fixed price of \$0.50.
 A third series, linked to the Refinance and Development Facility, will be issuable and priced at the time of its execution.
 The warrants will be subject to TSXV approval. - Security will include a charge over the Moss Mine Project assets and completion guarantees from the Company.
-The security package for the Macquarie Facility carves out the equipment to be financed by the Equipment Facility. - Customary covenants and conditions precedent for secured project financings of this nature. - Customary fees for facilities of this nature will be payable upon acceptance of the Engagement Letter and drawdown of the Bridge Loan and Refinancing and Development Facility. - The Engagement Letter contains customary break fees and payment of lender costs. - The provision of the Macquarie Facility is subject to a number of conditions including additional legal and technical due diligence, internal credit approval by Macquarie Bank, final documentation, the resolution of the arbitration and satisfactory arrangements between the Company and Patriot Gold to share all costs and to provide the necessary guarantees, securing sufficient equity to fully fund the Moss Mine Project and customary corporate approvals of final documentation.
-Patriot Gold has advised that it will not support this debt financing with the Company until the previously disclosed arbitration issues are resolved.
+The security package for the Macquarie Facility carves out the equipment to be financed by the Equipment Facility. - Customary covenants and conditions precedent for secured project financings of this nature. - Customary fees for facilities of this nature will be payable upon acceptance of the Engagement Letter and drawdown of the Bridge Loan and Refinancing and Development Facility. - The Engagement Letter contains customary break fees and payment of lender costs. - The provision of the Macquarie Facility is subject to a number of conditions including additional legal and technical due diligence, internal credit approval by Macquarie Bank, final documentation, and satisfactory arrangements between the Company and Patriot Gold to share all costs and to provide the necessary guarantees, securing sufficient equity to fully fund the Moss Mine Project and customary corporate approvals of final documentation.
 The terms and conditions of the Macquarie Facility, once finalized, may change from those described above.